jorinvo/slangbrain.com/content/_index.md

 ---
+Title: Slangbrain
-Slogan:         study language your way, right in facebook messenger
+Description: study language your way, right in facebook messenger
 Getstarted: Go to Messenger
 Moreblog: Find out more
 Fromcollection: Start with a collection of words in your favorite language
 Bullets:
 - Text: Slangbrain doesn't tell you what to study, you save what is interesting to you, and Slangbrain simply makes sure you won't ever forget it.